Psychology

 Credits 2

-In-depth examination of particular topics of current interest in the field of psychology.
+This course is an in-depth examination of topics of current interest in the field of psychology.
 Critical evaluation of current research.
 The course also reviews the graduation, admission, and employment searching processes.

 PY 303: Women’s Studies